Courses

 (open to people from all departments/faculties/colleges)

-Description: Brain basis of human cognition studied using a diverse range of techniques, with a focus on measures of brain activity such as functional neuroimaging and electrophysiology and on experimental findings in neurologically intact participants.
-Designed for graduate students who are conducting cognitive neuroscience research.
+Description: Brain basis of human cognition studied using a diverse range of techniques, with a focus on measures of brain activity such as functional neuroimaging and electrophysiology recorded during behavioural tasks.
+Designed for graduate and senior undergraduate students who are conducting cognitive neuroscience research.

 Format: We will read articles and discuss them, led by students.
-(Tentatively:) We will do hands-on analyses of sample brain-activity data.
-A term project includes oral presentations and a final short paper.
+Students will write hypothetical editorial letters for the articles.
+Students will present their own research or proposals.
+We will do hands-on analyses of sample brain-activity data.

-Pre-requisites: Knowledge of cognitive psychology and basic neuroscience (neuroanatomy, action potentials, Nernst Equation, synaptic transmission, etc.) and skill and comfort reading and critiquing original research articles.
-Because this is an advanced course, basic knowledge of cognitive neuroscience (e.g., EEG, fMRI and related topics) is also important.
-Have a look at recent articles in the Journal of Cognitive Neuroscience and try out this self-quiz to assess your preparedness for this course or identify areas to read up on (if most of these are not "easy," the course will be more challenging than necessary):
+Basic knowledge of cognitive psychology and basic neuroscience and commfort reading and critiquing original research articles.
+Although we will work through the methods together, basic knowledge of cognitive neuroscience (e.g., EEG, fMRI and related topics) is also important.
+Have a look at recent articles in the Journal of Cognitive Neuroscience and try out this self-quiz to assess your preparedness for this course or identify areas to read up on (if most of these are hard work, the course will be more challenging than necessary):

-• Sketch a graph (fully labelled) of your favourite experimental result from cognitive psychology, and explain how the plot supports the researchers' conclusions.
+• Sketch a graph (fully labelled) of your favourite experimental psychology result and explain how the plot supports the researchers' conclusions.

 • Explain what a hypothesis is, and how it differs from a topic, an expectation or a research question.